-TL;DR, Ethereum is more decentralized — but slower.
+TL;DR, Both Ethereum and Stellar are smart contract-enabled blockchains.
+Ethereum is more decentralized — but slower.
 Stellar is less decentralized — but faster.

 So if you’re considering which blockchain protocol to use, carefully identify your target users’ wants and needs and build your solutions around those.